imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 }
 {% endhighlight %}

-If the game is not ended on the selected state, enumerate its' child states and pick one.
+If the game is not ended in the selected state, enumerate its' child states and pick one.
 Let a new state has maximum value to make sure all states are visited at least once.

 {% highlight cpp %}
 State* ReversiState::Expand() {